spatialstatisticsupna/Scalable_Prediction/README.md

 This repository contains the R code to fit the models described in the paper entitled _"A scalable approach for short-term disease forecasting in high spatial resolution areal data"_ [(Orozco-Acosta et al., 2023)](https://arxiv.org/abs/2303.16549), as well as to reproduce similar figures and tables to the ones presented in the paper.
 Note that due to confidentiality issues, simulated data sets has are provided and then, results are not fully reproducible.

 All computations were performed using version 0.5.1 of the R package [**bigDM**](https://cran.r-project.org/web/packages/bigDM/index.html), which was released on CRAN on February 23, 2023.
 This version includes adaptations to the `STCAR_INLA()` function, making it compatible for short-term forecasting.
-The package also includes several univariate and multivariate spatial and spatio-temporal Bayesian models for high-dimensional areal count data based on the integrated nested Laplace approximation (INLA) estimation technique.
+The package also includes several univariate and multivariate spatial and spatio-temporal Bayesian models for high-dimensional areal count data based on the integrated nested Laplace approximation (INLA) estimation technique (http://www.r-inla.org/).

 See [https://github.com/spatialstatisticsupna/bigDM](https://github.com/spatialstatisticsupna/bigDM) for details about installation and access to the vignettes accompanying this package.